LostQuasar/KeyboardCardEvent2020/README.md

 # KeyboardCardEvent2020
 How to sumbit your card!

-Create a subfolder in the root of this repository, in that folder place:
+Create a subfolder in the submission folder of this repository, in that folder place:
 - 1 or more pictures of your completed build
 - if using KiCad, if not upload source files for appropriate program
   - `card name`.kicad_pcb